garronej/evt/README.md

 evtCircle.attach(
     circle => {
-        //We can assume that the circle have a positive radius. console.assert(circle.radius > 0);
+        //We can assume that the circle has a positive radius. console.assert(circle.radius > 0);
     }
 );